STEM in the City Summer Program

 A Highly-Rated STEM Career and College Awareness Experience

 During the program, students explore a variety of STEM-related careers and the educational pathways needed to attain those careers.
-In addition, they are introduced to college life and academics through campus tours featuring Wheelock's classrooms, residence halls, library, theatre, dining hall, multicultural center, and other campus buildings.
-They will also have the opportunity to participate in discussions with college students, faculty, and staff.
-Home base for STEM in the City is Wheelock College's Boston campus.
+In addition, they are introduced to college life and academics through campus tours featuring classrooms, residence halls, library, theatre, dining hall, multicultural center, and other campus buildings.
+Also, students have the opportunity to participate in discussions with college students, faculty, and staff.

 STEM in the City participated in Boston After School and Beyond (BASB) and Boston Summer Learning Community, the city's largest and most diverse network of summer learning programs to date.